Managing Absence Plans

 Handling online access for subs

-- Most subs will have a smart phone to access the online portal if they choose to.
+Most subs will have a smart phone to access the digital version, if they choose to.

-- You can print one copy of the supplementary online content to have on hand
+You can print copies of the supplementary online content (School Info) to have on hand

 Emergency plans are plans that are designated as complete and ready to be used in case of an emergency absence.
 In many districts there is a contractual requirement for the number of emergency plans each teacher must have on file -- you can use SubPlans to collect and track these emergency plans.